pakornlkchs/Analyzing_movies_record/README.md

 # SQL_movies_project
-I use data from public dataset in [data.world](https://data.world/jamesgaskin/movies)\
+Explore data from public dataset in [data.world](https://data.world/jamesgaskin/movies)\
 this dataset contains movies from 1989 to 2021

 5 questions to answer